World Cup Bracket 2018: Results, Qualified Teams After Friday's Knockout Play

 #FRA more effective than brilliant, but #URU very difficult to beat and the French had not scored against them in past five fixtures.
 This, while not a vintage win, was a great one.
 And against #BRA or #BEL they will have more space to attack in semi-finals.

-France will now play Belgium for a place in the final in what promises to be an intriguing semi-final.
+France will play Belgium for a place in the final in what promises to be a fascinating semi-final.
 Roberto Martinez's side knocked out favourites Brazil on Friday and will fancy their chances of going all the way.

-Brazil almost opened the scoring after just eight minutes as Thiago Silva was denied by the post.
-Belgium went ahead five minutes later as a Nacer Chadli corner was deflected past goalkeeper Alisson by midfielder Fernandinho.
+Brazil almost opened the scoring after just eight minutes when Thiago Silva was denied by the post.
+Belgium went ahead shortly thereafter, with Nacer Chadli's corner being deflected past goalkeeper Alisson by midfielder Fernandinho.

-A powerful surge forwards from Romelu Lukaku brought Belgium's second just after the half hour mark.
-The striker picked out De Bruyne who fired home a low shot to leave the Selecao on the brink.
+A powerful surge forward from Romelu Lukaku brought Belgium's second just after the half-hour mark.
+The striker picked out De Bruyne, who fired home a low shot to leave the Selecao on the brink of elimination.

 Goal highlighted Lukaku's effectiveness: